Generalized Anxiety in Dogs: When the Worry Never Turns Off

 Intervention evidence

-The intervention evidence for generalized anxiety specifically — as opposed to triggered anxiety phenotypes with more identifiable event structures — is less developed than for specific phobias.
-The clinical consensus approach involves a multimodal strategy:
+Intervention evidence specifically for generalized anxiety (as opposed to clear triggered fears) is less developed than for specific phobias.
+The current clinical approach is multimodal.

 Daily maintenance pharmacology